lalaphoon/Personal-Blog/source/about/index.md

   * Generated delivery routes and returned to front-end with **Google Directions API**
   * Build **MySQL** database on **Amazon RDS** to store users’ order history and ongoing order.
   * Deployed to **AWS EC2** and managed version control with **Docker**.
-* <Code>Leveraged knowledge</Code>: in Full stack Web Development, React & Redux, JavaScript, CSS, SQL, RESTful API, Docker, experiened with Google Frameworks such as GeoCoding API, Google Map API, Google Directions API and used Amazon service RDS, EC2 for backend support.
+*  {% post_link delivery Leveraged knowledge %}: in Full stack Web Development, React & Redux, JavaScript, CSS, SQL, RESTful API, Docker, experiened with Google Frameworks such as GeoCoding API, Google Map API, Google Directions API and used Amazon service RDS, EC2 for backend support.